 - Pure maple syrup for garnish

-- Whisk together eggs, egg whites, almond milk, extracts, salt, and 4 tablespoons of the sugar until eggs are broken up and mixture is smooth.
+- Soak The French Toast: Whisk together eggs, egg whites, almond milk, extracts, salt, and 4 tablespoons of the sugar until eggs are broken up and mixture is smooth.
 Pour mixture over the bread and let soak, turning halfway through, until bread is thoroughly moistened and has absorbed most of the custard, at least 30 minutes and up to 12 hours.

-- When ready to bake, heat the oven to 400°F and arrange rack in the upper third; set French toast at room temperature while oven heats up.
+- Prepare The French Toast: When ready to bake, heat the oven to 400°F and arrange rack in the upper third; set French toast at room temperature while oven heats up.
 Spread the softened butter on a rimmed baking sheet or, if dairy-free, spray with a nonstick cooking spray.

-- Place almonds in a flat, shallow dish then coat one side with almonds as follows: remove a piece of French toast, let excess liquid drip off, then place bread in almond dish and press to help almonds adhere.
+- Coat The French Toast: Place almonds in a flat, shallow dish then coat one side with almonds as follows: remove a piece of French toast, let excess liquid drip off, then place bread in almond dish and press to help almonds adhere.
 Place bread, almond-side up on prepared baking sheet and repeat with remaining bread.

-- Sprinkle tops of French toast with remaining 1 tablespoon of the sugar.
+- Bake The French Toast: Sprinkle tops of French toast with remaining 1 tablespoon of the sugar.
 Bake until bread is slightly puffed and underside is golden, about 25 minutes.
 Serve immediately with syrup passed on the side.